TUW-VieVS/VieSchedpp/README.md

 __It is highly recommended to use the GUI to create the VieSchedpp.xml input files!__

+### build software on Linux

-The following code shows how to install all components of VieSched++ as well as their dependencies on a plain Ubuntu installation (tested with 18.04 and 20.04):
+The following code shows how to install all components of VieSched++ as well as their dependencies on a plain Linux installation:

 	sudo apt update
 	sudo apt install git